moStard-org/applesauce/packages/docs/relays/relays.md

 Send events to the relay using the `event` or `publish` methods.

 :::info
-The `publish` method is a wrapper around the `event` method that automatically handles reconnecting and retrying.
+The `publish` method is a wrapper around the `event` method that returns a `Promise` and automatically handles reconnecting and retrying.
 :::

 ```typescript